Audiovisual communication takes place by using both sound and pictures. It is based on both audio and visual communication.

 with clear and precise narration which is easily understandable.
 It is also advisable to keep the films short and to screen them at an appropriate time.

 When communication is done using Sound only, it is called audible communication.
 There are varieties of bounds around us that are used to communicate any message, information, news, idea or facts.

 There are common techniques for audiovisual communication, which are as follows:

-- Siren: There is a different siren to convey the different message at different times.
-During Ramadan, Muslims are familiar with sirens at ‘Iftar’ and ‘Seheri’.
-When an ambulance is running towards the hospital, it uses one kind of siren to notify emergency.
+- Siren: There is a different siren to convey different messages at different times.
+During Ramadan, Muslims are familiar with sirens at ‘Iftar’ and ‘Sheri’.
+When an ambulance is running towards the hospital, it uses one kind of siren to notify an emergency.
 During the war, there is a siren to alert the people and to take safe shelter.

 Related Content of Non-Verbal Communication: